awadsingh/snake_ladder/README.md

 player.
 piece.

 Q2 .
-How to indetiied relation in classes.
+How to indetified relation in classes.

 Ans : go through use case and find relation.